 Whether you choose to enroll as a full or part-time student, we offer day and evening classroom courses that fit into your schedule.
 Additionally, you'll have the opportunity to take online courses, particularly those that cover legal specialty topics.

-Upon completion of the program, you'll earn an Associate of Applied Science in the Legal (Paralegal) Assistant program of Office Technologies.
+Upon completion of the program, you'll earn an Associate of Applied Science degree in the Paralegal program.

-As an Office Technologies - Legal (Paralegal) Assistant program student, you'll expand your knowledge and gain career training through instruction in:
+As a Paralegal program student, you'll expand your knowledge and gain career training through instruction in:

 - Legal terminology